xrhan/xrhan.github.io/_pages/frontpage.md

     <strong>Curvature Fields from Shading Fields</strong><br>
     <b>Xinran Han</b>, Todd Zickler<br>
     Proceedings of the NeurIPS Workshop on Symmetry and Geometry in Neural Representations, PMLR 228, 2023<br>
+    TL;DR: We present a neural model for inferring a curvature field from shading images that is invariant under lighting and texture variations, drawing on perceptual insights and mathematical derivations.<br>
     <a href="https://openreview.net/pdf?id=4OSJeCAMi6">Paper</a>
   </div>
 </div>